corda/corda/docs/source/cordapp-dependencies.rst

     Attachment constraint to make sure that a malicious party did not attach a "customized" JAR that alters the intended verification logic.

-The preferred approach can be selected by the developers of the CorDapp, but the recommended to go for 4 - manually attaching and checking.
+The preferred approach can be selected by the developers of the CorDapp, but the recommended approach is to go for 4 - manually attaching and checking.

 We also recommend that companies claim their package so the best approach is to combine 3 and 4.
 By actually checking in the contract code that the expected dependency is present there is no possibility for unexpected behaviour.